coretex-ai/coretexpylib/README.md

 Coretex.ai offers a range of features to support users in their AI experimentation, including:

-* **Project Templates:** Battle-tested templates that make training ML models and processing data simple,
+* **Job Templates:** Battle-tested templates that make training ML models and processing data simple,

 * **Machine Learning Model Creation:** Quick and easy creation of machine learning models, with less friction and more stability,